Wotcnt/Polyrifringence-Engine/README.md

 ---

 🌈Polyrifringence is the right word; because it means,
-     “many-fold refraction that remembers itself."
+     `"many-fold refraction that remembers itself."`

 ---